 28 April 2017

-The bill is at the second reading in the House of Commons.
-If it progresses, it would move to committee stage for detailed examination.
+The Bill is currently at the 2nd reading stage in the House of Commons.
+If it progresses, it would move to Committee stage and further readings in both Houses.

 Generated 21 February 2026